KatherineMichel/portfolio/doc/happy-20th-birthday-django.md

-# Happy 20th Birthday Django!
+# Happy 20th Birthday, Django!

 In the early 2000s, I moved to Lawrence, Kansas.
 I visited the Lawrence Public Library in downtown Lawrence often and unfortunately had no idea that a few blocks away, Django was being created at the Lawrence Journal World.